Can You Rent Out a Phuket Condo? Foreign Owner Guide

 - Through a property management company that holds the required licenses at the building level (not the individual unit level)

-- Through the developer’s hotel program — some condo projects are structured as hotel-residences with the operating license held at the building/developer level
+- Through the developer’s hotel program: some condo projects are structured as hotel-residences with the operating license held at the building/developer level

 - In buildings where the juristic person (condominium management) has obtained the necessary permits

-If you buy into a project that has a branded hotel management program (e.g., Wyndham, Anantara, Marriott residences), the hotel license question is typically handled at the building level — you simply enter the rental pool.
+If you buy into a project that has a branded hotel management program (e.g., Wyndham, Anantara, Marriott residences), the hotel license question is typically handled at the building level, you simply enter the rental pool.

-Long-term rental: straightforward and fully legal
+What Should You Know About Long-term rental: straightforward and fully legal?

 Typical long-term rental terms: